michaelheilmann/nucleus/README.md

 # Nucleus
-nucleus is basic C project with CMake support.
+Nucleus is basic C project with CMake support.
 Nucleus works for Windows and Linux.

 ## Building the demo (Windows)